To begin metering with vCloud Usage Meter, you must add at least one vCenter Server instance.

 For each vCenter Server instance that you add, vCloud Usage Meter presents a certificate that you must accept before proceeding.

-- To accept the certificate, on the vCenter / VMware Cloud Foundation page, select the vCenter Server instance, and click Please accept certificate in the Status column.
+- To accept the certificate, on the vCenter / VMware Cloud Foundation page, select the vCenter Server instance, and in the Status column, click Please accept certificate.

-The vCenter Server instance is added to the list of vCenter Server instances and is now metered by vCloud Usage Meter.
+The vCenter Server instance is added for metering to the list of vCenter Server instances.

-vCloud Usage Meter collects usage data from all vCenter Server instances that you add.
+vCloud Usage Meter collects product consumption data from all vCenter Server instances that you add.